Homemade Blackberry Jam Without Pectin

 Instructions

 - Fill the water bath canner with water (to give the jars water 1 inch above the jars.
-Start heating the water while you process the cherries.
+Start heating the water while you process the blackberries.

 - Wash the blackberries.